Excelsior Scholarship at a Glance

 - Students who are determined Excelsior-eligible will receive a notification from New York State.
 Geneseo’s Office of Financial Aid will also be notified.

-- Once Geneseo is notified, you will be able to view your revised awards in Knightweb, our student portal.
+- Once Geneseo is notified, you will be able to view your revised awards using the Financial Aid Dashboard in myGeneseo.
 Here you will see your actual Excelsior award amount.
 Your actual Excelsior Scholarship award amount will appear as a credit towards the tuition charge when you view your current balance in the Student Account Center.

 - At the end of the fall and spring semesters, HESC will require the college to confirm final award eligibility for each student.
 This includes confirmation of minimum credits earned and certification of other grants and scholarships factored into the estimated Excelsior Scholarship award calculation.